-- 3.1.
+3.1.
 Turkey has maintained an open door policy for Syrian refugees since the beginning of the conflict in Syria.
-The Government of Turkey has taken the lead role to respond to the refugee situation to implement assistances to the Syrians since the start of the crisis and it bears the main financial burden of the refugee response. - 3.2.
-20 June 2015 President of Turkey Recep Tayyip Erdoğan, together with UNHCR Chief Antonio Guterres, visited Camp Midyat to meet members of the refugee community in Turkey and celebrate the holy month of Ramadan.
+The Government of Turkey has taken the lead role to respond to the refugee situation to implement assistances to Syrians since the start of the crisis and it bears the main financial burden of the refugee response.

+- 3.2.
+On 20 June 2015 President of Turkey Recep Tayyip Erdoğan, together with UNHCR Chief Antonio Guterres, visited Camp Midyat to meet members of the refugee community in Turkey and celebrate the holy month of Ramadan.
 Prior to the dinner reception, the President received UNHCR Special Envoy Angelina Jolie, who praised the country's humanitarian relief efforts and presented a copy of the speech she delivered at the African Union summit earlier this year.
-On the occasion of the World Refugee Day, Mr. Guterres and Ms.Jolie visited Syrian and Iraqi refugees at Camp Midyat and held a press conference to share their views on the humanitarian crisis with the international community.
+On the occasion of the World Refugee Day, Mr. Guterres and Ms. Jolie visited Syrian and Iraqi refugees at Camp Midyat and held a press conference to share their views on the humanitarian crisis with the international community.
 Pointing out that the country sets an example to the world by welcoming displaced persons and refugees, Mr. Guterres expressed his "gratitude to the government and people of Turkey for their support."
-All countries, not just Turkey, must open their borders to refugees, he added. - 3.3.
-According to the report of the Turkey Prime Ministry Disaster & Emergency Management Presidency (AFAD), as of 23 October 2015, 258.612 Syrians are sheltered in 25 Temporary Protections Centers (TPCs).
-The highest concentration of Syrian refugees is in Sanliurfa (101.365 people), followed by Gaziantep (42.827 people), Kilis (33.771 people), Kahramanmaras (17.718 people) and Hatay (14.866 people).
+All countries, not just Turkey, must open their borders to refugees, he added. - 3.3.On 1 December 2015 the EU Regional Trust Fund in Response to the Syrian crisis adopted a package of programmes totalling 350 million euro, the single biggest EU measure in response to the Syrian refugee crisis to date.
+The programmes will in the coming months help up to 1.5 million Syrian refugees and overstretched host communities in Lebanon, Turkey, Jordan and Iraq through the provision of basic education and child protection, better access to healthcare, improved water and waste-water infrastructure, as well as support to resilience, economic opportunities and social inclusion. - 3.4.
+According to the report of the Turkey Prime Ministry Disaster & Emergency Management Presidency (AFAD), as of 14 December 2015, 264.191 Syrians are sheltered in 25 Temporary Protections Centers (TPCs).
+The highest concentration of Syrian refugees is in Sanliurfa (106.586 people), followed by Gaziantep (41.634 people), Kilis (33.688 people), Kahramanmaras (17.865 people) and Hatay (15.212 people).